 Automate API mocking with WireMock and Terraform

-In this tutorial we will build the Terraform based project which allows to setup, create and destroy backend API mocks in automated and reusable way.
+In this tutorial we build the Terraform based project which allows to install, setup and destroy WireMock API mocks in automated and reusable way.

 Prerequisites